 After attaining a degree at the Sorbonne, David Laufer, a Swiss National, lived and worked in Paris, New York, Istanbul, Belgrade and Lausanne, before relocating to Belgrade with his family.
 This move reflects his confidence in the maturity and potential of the region, and his commitment to its artists.

 Laufer's involvement in the art scene began when he helped kick-start the reconstruction of Belgrade's National Museum as an advisor to the minister of Culture in 2002.

 Combining his past experience as art collector and founder of a start-up, Laufer opened his gallery to be a platform for emerging artists through exhibitions, events, and artist representation.
-The space in Belgrade's vibrant Savamala district is showcasing a select range of artists from, or active in, Serbia and beyond.
+The space on central Belgrade’s Krunska street is showcasing a select range of artists from, or active in, Serbia and beyond.